rttechdev/sql-notes/04_AS_Clause.md

-# 🎓 Lecture Summary: The AS Clause in SQL
+# 🎓 The AS Clause in SQL

 ---